 Note: For entries in the Documentary category only, if you wish to be considered for a special award, we ask that you submit a copy of your documentary(DVD or a link to an online host site like YouTube), process paper, and annotated bibliography ahead of time so the special awards judges can review it before the contest.
-Please send all materials to the state History Day office by Monday, April 14th.
+Check your State Contest paperwork for due dates.

 Best Entry on Colorado History (Sponsored by History Colorado): Prizes will be awarded to the best junior and the best senior INDIVIDUAL projects on a COLORADO HISTORY topic.

 Best Group Project on Colorado History (Sponsored by Governor John Hickenlooper's office): Prizes will be awarded to the best GROUP (junior or senior) project on a COLORADO HISTORY topic.

 Best Senior Paper on Colorado History (Sponsored by Denver Posse of Westerners): Prize will consist of $100 cash award, publication of the paper in the Posse's publication The Roundup, and free attendance for two (the recipient and person of their choice) at the Posse's annual Christmas banquet/awards ceremony.